Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/easter-eggventures/play/chicken-colorout/rules/_index.md

 When placing an egg, you immediately **score it**.

 * The default score value of an egg is the **distance** in tiles between the egg and the Seeker.
 (In a sense, you score more if the egg is "well-hidden".)
 * Some tiles, however, also include a special score rule which is _added_ to this.
-This can be a fixed number or a dynamic rule such as "score = the number of eggs on this tile".

 If a rule or requirement mentions a "Pawn", know that the Seeker is also a Pawn.
 (More Pawns will only appear if you play with the Peering Pawns expansion.)
 If the rule gives you a non-integer value, always _round down_.

 For each point scored, you may take **any egg token** from storage.
 This includes the special **Victory Egg**: the only one that scores points at the end.

+{{% remark %}}
-Of course, you may only grab Victory Eggs of value 1---the higher values are to track high scores without requiring loads of material.
+Only grab Victory Eggs of value 1; swap for higher values as your points grow.
+{{% /remark %}}

 The game still ends when a player gets rid of their eggs.
 Victory Eggs don't count here, nor can they be hidden or traded.